 The ideal nap duration is considered to be between 20 and 30 minutes, and can significantly reduce the impact of sleep loss.

-Sleep inertia—or temporary grogginess—is common after longer naps, but with practice can be managed and overcome quickly.
+Sleep inertia, or temporary grogginess, is common after longer naps but, with practice, can be managed and overcome quickly.

-Of course, our very own site provides plenty of excellent resources for promoting mindfulness, leaving you in a relaxed state that will improve your chance of a good night’s sleep.
+Our very own site provides plenty of excellent resources for promoting mindfulness, leaving you in a relaxed state that will improve your chance of a good night’s sleep.

 Exercise and nature are proven to improve sleep.
 Try out the Nature Play worksheet, and head out into the countryside for some fresh air and mindfulness.